-I’ve started multiple businesses of my own and have worked with many passionate people who launched their own businesses.
+I have started (and sold) multiple businesses of my own and have worked with many passionate people who launched their own businesses.

-I’ve worked my way up from being a 22-year-old kid in 1997, knowing nothing at all about eCommerce, to someone who busted his ass off and found a way into $200k+ per year jobs leading eCommerce businesses for some of the most popular brands in the world and consulting for others at rates of hundreds of dollars an hour.
+I’ve worked my way up from being a 22-year-old kid in 1997, entering a new space called eCommerce, and became someone who busted his ass and found his way into multiple $200k+ per year jobs leading eCommerce businesses for some of the most popular brands in the world, and consulting for others at rates of hundreds of dollars an hour.

 Now I’m here to help you do the same and learn all of the things that took me over two decades to figure out.

 Sometimes I forget that not everyone has been living and breathing eCommerce for 20 years.
-Some people are just beginning their eCommerce journey, and I sometimes get asked, “What exactly do you do?” and “What is eCommerce?”.
+Some people are just beginning their eCommerce journey, and I sometimes get asked, “What exactly is it that you do?” or even “What is eCommerce?”.

-I know that some of you reading this today are in that same position that I was in back in the day, so I don’t want to make any assumptions about what you may or may not know at this point.
+I know that some of you reading this today are in that same position that I was in back in the late 90’s, so I don’t want to make any assumptions about what you may or may not know at this point.

 After all, it’s important for you to be extremely comfortable with what we’re discussing in the early steps, because I want you to have enough confidence in yourself to want to return here on a regular basis.

-I’ve traveled a very unique road to where I am today, and I hope that I can share some things that I’ve learned along the way to help you on your own journey.
+I’ve traveled a very unique path to get to where I am today, and I hope that I can share some things that I’ve learned along the way to help you on your own journey.

 Starting at the beginning – the technical definition of eCommerce, according to Merriam-Webster, is “Commerce conducted via the Internet”.